nnellans/ado-pipelines-guide/README.md

     name: string  # the repository name, what you put here depends on the value of type. see more below
     ref: string  # the ref to checkout (branch, tag, etc.). optional, default is refs/heads/main
     endpoint: string  # # the Azure DevOps Service Connection used to communicate with the repo
-    trigger:  # if the repository is updated, will it trigger this pipeline? see more below. optional, the default is none
+    trigger:  # if the repository is updated, will it trigger this pipeline? only supported for Azure Repos Git. see more below. optional, the default is none
 ```
 - Repository resources are not automatically downloaded by the pipeline.
 So, in order for your Job to use them, you must first include a `checkout` Task in your Job.
 - For Azure Repos Git use `type: git`